SIM PUBLISHING

 Back of Harding Memorial, Stanley Park

 This lion on the back side of the memorial to USA President Harding used to spout water from its mouth.
-The memorial was dedicated in 1925 during a state visit from Harding.
+The memorial was dedicated in 1925, following the 1923 state visit by Harding.
 This lion, and the sculptures on the front side of the memorial, were all created by Vancouver sculptor Charles Marega.
 This is one of my favorite "hidden" sculptures in Vancouver, up until recently it was almost entirely covered by overgrown bushes.

 JUNE 29 2020: ABANDONED BEAR PITS, STANLEY PARK